yablochko8/delicious-domains/README.md

 DONE:

-- Better favicon
+- grey button border for selectors
-- Flex footer to bottom
+- right align button at bottom of page
-- Reduce frontpage text, maybe the subdescriptor of User your own words?
+- only two action buttons on mobile in floating menu
-- color of TLD subhead invisible
+- text-box to heading ratio of 40:60
-- try more subtle primary CTA color
+- try the existing primary color for primary cta